uk flag

 Hannah Needle, FGE, Tapestry Compliance

-WELCOME TO THE UK AND CHANNELS ISLANDS CHAPTER
+WELCOME TO THE UK AND CHANNEL ISLANDS CHAPTER

 This local chapter community is dedicated to sharing knowledge, experiences, and resources to help members develop their skills, expand their networks, and make a positive impact in their communities.
 You will have access to a wide range of valuable resources and opportunities including educational sessions and networking events.